Manuel1471/Manuel1471/README.md

 ### About me 🧑‍💻
 ---
-My name is Manuel Garcia and I currently work as a Software Developer at Diverza.
+My name is Manuel Garcia and I currently work as a Software Developer.
 I have always been interested in the field of computer science, and I am constantly learning and growing in my field.

 One of the areas I am currently exploring is distributed computing.
 I find the concept of distributing computing tasks across multiple machines to be fascinating and I am eager to learn more about it.